svdgoor/IrisBackgrounds/README.md

 - Grocer\*

 \* *from [Discord](discord.gg/volmit)*
 Thanks to all who made screenshots of Iris Creations!
 ## Installation

 This is my recommeded installation for Windows

 1. Clone this repository to any `<location>` on your PC (HDD if present).
 2. Right-click your desktop and select `personalize`.
 3. Under the `Backgrounds` section, select `<location>/IrisBackgrounds/images`.
-4. For a single monitor, set the mode to `centre`.
-For multiple, use `centre` for multiple images or `span` for a single across all screens.
+4. For a single monitor, set the mode to `centre` or `fill`.
+For multiple, use `centre` or `fill` for multiple images or `span` for a single across all screens.
 These settings appear to give the best results, though feel free to try other modes.
 5. Set the refresh time to anything.
 I personally use `1 minute`.
 6. Enjoy exactly <!-- BEGIN COUNT -->`190`<!-- END COUNT --> (and counting) screenshots every time you see your desktop!